CORONAVIRUS, RESTRICTIONS AND

-FUNERALS may presently be celebrated at the crematorium or graveside only with immediate family of five or fewer.
+FUNERALS may presently be celebrated at the crematorium or graveside only with a small number of immediate family only.
 Any public Requiem Mass will be be arranged once the current restrictions are lifted.
-It is perfectly possible to hold a requiem Mass with ashes present, once arrangements can be made to do so.
+It will be perfectly possible to hold a requiem Mass with ashes present, once arrangements can be made to do so.
 We are sorry about this.
 Prayers and Mass without a congregation are still being offered: all parishioners whether healthy or sick, living or departed and still prayed for at the daily Mass.

 HAVE ANY QUESTIONS OR QUERIES?
 Simply ring 02476 411900 or email as usual.

 Cardinal Vincent has issued an encouraging statement, also on video here.

 Archbishop Bernard has created a heartening video here.